 What Are the RPM Billing Codes?

-These billing codes support monthly reimbursement for both the use of remote monitoring technology and ongoing care management.
-When combined with programs like Chronic Care Management (CCM), healthcare practices often experience a more scalable financial model.
+These CMS-approved RPM billing codes support monthly reimbursement for both device monitoring and clinical care management.
+When combined with Chronic Care Management (CCM) codes (99490, 99439), practices can build hybrid programs that deliver comprehensive remote care while maximizing reimbursement potential.

 What Providers Need to Know